ms94ap/all-stores/README.md

 #About
 Welcome to Bedouin.
-Bedouin allows you to keep track of all the stores you visited(ie. restaurants, fashion stores, countries etc.) This is a sinlge page app built with Angular and a Rails API.
+Bedouin allows you to keep track of all the places you visited(ie. restaurants, fashion stores, countries etc.) This is a sinlge page app built with Angular and a Rails API.

 #Dependencies